How to Make and Cancel an Appointment

 You still have the option of booking appointments in advance.

-Our medical receptionists may ask you to give an indication of why you need to see the doctor.
+Our medical receptionists will ask you to give an indication of why you need to see the doctor.
 This is so you can have the most appropriate appointment.

-The appointments between 6.30pm and 7.30pm at St Anne's Surgery and between 6.30pm and 8.00pm at William Street Surgery on Tuesday's for pre-bookable appointments.
-All patients registered have access to evening appointments till 8:00pm either at the surgery or the Queen Victoria Memorial Hospital.
+There are appointments on Tuesdays, Wednesdays and Thursdays between 6.30pm and 8.00pm at St Anne's Surgery.
+All patients registered have access to evening appointments till 8:00pm 5 days per week either at the surgery or the Queen Victoria Memorial Hospital.

 Appointments are available at the Queen Victoria Memorial Hospital from 10am -8pm on a Saturday & Sunday mornings.
 These appointments are pre-bookable via reception.
 These appointments are only available for patients registered with a Herne Bay GP.